aurelia/aurelia.github.io-old/docs/api/binding/index.md

   * `name: string` - No description available.

-* `computedFrom(propertyNames: string): any` - Decorator: Indicates that the decorated property is computed from other properties.
+* `computedFrom(propertyNames: ): any` - Decorator: Indicates that the decorated property is computed from other properties.
-  * `propertyNames: string` - The names of the properties the decorated property is computed from.
+  * `propertyNames: ` - The names of the properties the decorated property is computed from.
 Simple property names, not expressions.